Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Censored Latent Gaussian Copula

 \subsection{Minimum Scoring Rule Censored Gaussian Copula}

 Introduced in \cite{dawid2016minimum, JMLR:v23:21-0061}, the idea of minimum scoring rule estimation is to simulate realisations from the model for a chosen parameter $\theta \in \Theta$ and select the best such parameter by comparing the simulated data against observations.
 This comparison is done using scoring rules \citep{doi:10.1198/016214506000001437} which under suitable conditions define a divergence measure between two distributions and can be generalised to compare two data sets.
-As defined in \cite{doi:10.1198/016214506000001437}, a scoring rule $S(\mathcal{P}_{\theta},\mathbf{x})$ is a function between a distribution $\mathcal{P}_{\theta}$ and observed data $\mathbf{x}$ as a realisation of a random variable $\mathbf{X}\sim \mathcal{P}^{*}$.
+As defined in \cite{doi:10.1198/016214506000001437}, a scoring rule $S(\mathcal{P}_{\theta},\mathbf{z})$ is a function between a distribution $\mathcal{P}_{\theta}$ and observed data $\mathbf{z}$ as a realisation of a random variable $\mathbf{Z}\sim \mathcal{P}^{*}$.
 Hence a minimum scoring rule estimate becomes,

-If the scoring rule is strictly proper (as defined in Appendix~\ref{app:SR_div}), this can be shown as asymptotically (in $n$) equivalent to minimizing a statistical divergence between $\mathcal{P}_{\theta}$ and $\mathcal{P}^{*}$.
+If the scoring rule is strictly proper (as defined in Appendix~\ref{app:SR_div}), this can be shown as asymptotically (over repeated samples $\mathbf{z}$) equivalent to minimizing a statistical divergence between $\mathcal{P}_{\theta}$ and $\mathcal{P}^{*}$.
 Considering the negative log probability density function of $\mathcal{P}_{\theta}$ evaluated at the observation as a score function, we can arrive at the maximum likelihood estimation scheme and correspondingly to the Kullback-Liebler divergence.
 We provide more details regarding these connections in Apprendix~\ref{app:SR_div}.
-In the absence of the probability density function of the censored Gaussian copula, we choose the energy score,
+Due to the intractability of the probability density function of the latent Gaussian copula, we choose the energy score,